Growing Your Own: The Value of Home Gardening for Health-Conscious Households

 Organic tomatoes run $3.49 per pound at most grocery stores in 2025–26.
 A household that buys a pound and a half per week through a 15-week summer season spends roughly $78 on tomatoes alone.

 Two indeterminate tomato plants in a well-prepared raised bed can produce 20 to 30 pounds across a Zone 9 growing season, which runs from roughly March through October.
-Conservative first-season growers with decent soil and consistent watering typically land at 10 to 15 pounds per plant — still $35 to $52 in organic retail value per plant.
+Conservative first-season growers with decent soil and consistent watering typically land at 10 to 15 pounds per plant.
+This still translates to $35 to $52 in organic retail value per plant.

-Zone 9 timing: Plant transplants February through April.
-Harvest May through October, with a natural slowdown during peak August heat.
+Zone 9 timing: Plant transplants from February through April.
+Harvest from May through October, with a natural slowdown during peak August heat.

-Organic bell peppers are among the most expensive items in the produce section — currently $6.59 per pound at major retailers.
+Organic bell peppers are among the most expensive items in the produce section, currently priced at $6.59 per pound at major retailers.
 A single pepper averages around 6 ounces, which means roughly $2.50 per pepper at the organic tier.

 The key is regular cutting.
 Harvesting the top growth weekly prevents the plant from going to seed, extends the productive season, and keeps the flavor oils concentrated in the leaves.